seafloor/genetic_simulations/README.md

 ---

+## Requirements

+R:

+- tidyverse

+Other:

+- [bcftools](https://www.htslib.org/download/) (Only needed for sampling from 1000 genomes remotely)

+---

 ## Contributing

 As this is a work in progress, contributions, suggestions, and feedback are highly appreciated.
 If you have ideas for additional topics or improvements, please feel free to submit an issue or pull request.